bioinfo-chru-strasbourg/howard/docs/user_guide.md

 comment).

 > Example: Profiles with 2 filters on annotation field 'DP' (threashold
-> 50) and 2 filters on annotation field 'CLNSIG' ("pathogenic" or
+> 50), 2 filters on annotation field 'CLNSIG' ("pathogenic" or
-> "non-pathogenic")
+> "non-pathogenic"), and 1 filter combining 'DP' and 'CLNSIG' (with SQL)
 >
 > ``` json
 > {